amaranth-farm/adat-core/README.md

 UPDATE:

     * The receiver core has been tested working on FPGA
-    * The transmitter core works in the simulator
+    * The transmitter core has been tested working on FPGA